Social and environmental policy

 - Using a business bank account with an ethical investment policy.

-- Ensuring all staff are paid at least a living wage across our supply chain including those roles contracted out to outside companies e.g. cleaners/ labourers.Â
+- Ensuring staff are paid at least a living wage including roles contracted out to outside companies e.g. cleaners/ labourers.Â

-- Ensuring the pay ratio of our most highly paid staff and our lowest paid staff is not more than 10:1 .
+- Ensuring the pay ratio of most highly paid staff and lowest paid staff is not more than 10:1 .

 - Ensuring that we adhere to the principles and duties contained in the Equality Act 2010.